 Training for Club Safeguarding officers

-Club Welfare Officers need to attend two sets of initial training:
+Club Safeguarding Officers need to attend two sets of initial training:

 - The Safeguarding and Protecting Children course run by Sportscoach UK.